Rongfei-Li/EEC-201-Final-Project/README.md

 # EEC-201-Final-Project
-This project includes Project_Report.pdf
-All running codes and simple GUI
+This project includes Project_Report.pdf and All running codes and simple GUI

+1. To open GUI, open 'Project_New/GUI/interface.m'
+2. to test on noise analysis.